-Avoid quick movements, pointing and direct eye contact, which may be interpreted as threatening.
+Avoid quick movements and direct eye contact, which may be interpreted as aggression.
 Don't disturb wildlife (i.e. by shouting to get their attention) to get a better photo.
 If animals are on the move, stay out of their line of travel.
 Travel quietly.
-If walking at night wear covered footwear and carry a torch to reduce the chances of standing on a snake.
+Avoid walking at night where nocturnal predators, such as snakes, may jeopardise your safety.

 Adult behaviours can influence the relationship of children to the natural world.
 Show respect and restraint by teaching children not to approach, pet or feed wild animals.
 Always keep children in immediate sight.
-They're often the same size as prey (for dingoes, crocodiles etc.).
+They're often the same size as prey. (for dingoes, crocodiles etc.)

 Don't encircle, crowd, tease or attempt to pick up a wild animal.
 This could cause young animals to be abandoned by their parents.
-Don't point at or gather around birds nests- this might attract unwanted attention from predators such as crows or birds of prey.
 Notify the local land manager if you do find an injured animal or one in trouble.